Lawyer Profile Detail

 Keegan Boyd is an associate in our Litigation Group in Toronto.
-He maintains a general litigation practice, focusing on corporate/commercial litigation and professional liability.
+He maintains a broad litigation practice, with an emphasis on complex commercial disputes and professional liability.

-Mr. Boyd has appeared regularly before the Ontario Courts, including the Ontario Court of Appeal, the Superior Court of Justice, and the Ontario Court of Justice.
-He has also represented clients before various other courts, administrative bodies, and tribunals, including the Alberta Court of Queen’s Bench, Small Claims Court, the College of Physicians and Surgeons of Ontario, the Health Professions Appeal and Review Board, the Consent and Capacity Board and the Human Rights Tribunal of Ontario.
-He has also appeared at a Coroner’s Inquest.
+Mr. Boyd appears regularly before the Ontario Courts, including the Superior Court of Justice, the Divisional Court, and the Court of Appeal.
+He has also represented clients before other courts, administrative bodies, and tribunals, including the Alberta Court of Queen’s Bench, the Small Claims Court, the College of Physicians and Surgeons of Ontario, the Health Professions Appeal and Review Board, and the Human Rights Tribunal of Ontario.

-Mr. Boyd is an Instructor of the Trial Advocacy course at Queen’s University, Faculty of Law.
+Mr. Boyd is an Adjunct Professor with the Queen’s University Faculty of Law, where he teaches Trial Advocacy.
 He is also an active member of the Unaccompanied Minors Project, a pro bono initiative that provides assistance to minors advancing claims for refugee status before the Immigration and Refugee Board.

 Mr. Boyd was called to the Ontario Bar in 2009.
-He is a member of the Advocates’ Society, the Canadian Bar Association, the Ontario Bar Association, and the Medico-Legal Society of Toronto.
+He is a member of the Advocates’ Society, the Ontario Bar Association, and the Medico-Legal Society of Toronto.

 - Counsel to a local distributor in the defence of a $60 million product liability claim against various local and international defendants in relation to the supply of allegedly defective pipe to a major oil sands project – Canadian Natural Resources Limited v.
 Emco Corporation et al.